vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/contribution.md

   └── shared → Shared files between node and client
 ```

-Since the client-side uses ES Module (import/export) and the Node.js side uses commonjs (require/exports), the code in the node and client directorys cannot be cross-referenced.
+Since the client-side uses ES Module (import/export) and the Node.js side uses commonjs (require/exports), the code in the node and client directories cannot be cross-referenced.

 - `client` directory stores the client code, compiled in esm format
 - `node` directory stores the Node.js code, compiled in cjs format
 - `shared` directory basically stores TypeScript types, and is compiled in cjs format.
-It can be referenced by the client and node directorys.
+It can be referenced by the client and node directories.

 For better performance, all plugins are packed and minified using rollup when they are published.